projectcalico/calico/master/getting-started/openstack/installation/ubuntu.md

 ### Common

 You will also need to add the official [BIRD](http://bird.network.cz/) PPA.
-This PPA contains fixes to BIRD that are not yet available in Ubuntu 14.04.
+This PPA contains fixes to BIRD that are not yet available in Ubuntu.
 To add the PPA, run:

 ```shell
     $ sudo add-apt-repository ppa:cz.nic-labs/bird